mjd-v/hellowcopilot/README.md

     ```

 3. The program will open the Google Sheet, process the rows, make API calls to OpenAI, and store the returned data in the second column of each row.
 Debug information will be printed to the console.

+4. To run the LinkedIn integration program:
+    ```sh
+    dotnet run --project linkedinapi.csproj
+    ```

+5. The LinkedIn integration program will fetch all your LinkedIn messages and reply to each one with a thank you message.